There is no evidence of a Twitter data breach

 The top email domains don’t match up to a full database leak, more likely the malware was spread to Russians.

-There is also a large concern of malware harvesting credentials, not just for Twitter but for any website that your browser may have saved passwords for.
+There is still a large concern of malware harvesting credentials, not just for Twitter but for any website that your browser may have saved passwords for.
 Check your computer regularly for viruses and malware, if you don’t feel confident in doing this, take your computer to a local computer repair company and ask them to check for you.